guoxiliu/TopoCluster/Datasets/README.md

 ## Acknowledgement

-The author would like to thank
+The authors would like to thank
 - VolVis distribution of SUNY Stony Brook, NY, USA for the Lobster data set,
 - Philips Research, Hamburg, Germany, for the Foot dataset,
 - General Electric for the Engine dataset,